Neutrino model with broken $\mu -\tau $ Symmetry and Unflavored Leptogenesis with Dihedral Flavor Symmetry: Constraining parameters from neutrino oscillation data

-The matrix $m_{M_{1}}$\ --involving the two flavons $\rho _{1}$ and $\eta $ -- respects naturally the well-known $\mu -\tau $ symmetry which produces a maximal atmospheric angle $\theta _{23}=\frac{\pi }{4}$ and zero reactor angle $\theta _{13}=0$\cite{B1,B2,B3,B4,B5}.
-Furthermore, the matrix $ m_{M_{2}}$ --which breaks the $\mu -\tau $ symmetry in $m_{M}$ by the flavon fields $\rho _{2,3}$ and $\sigma $-- can both produce a nonzero $\theta _{13} $ and a slight deviation of $\theta _{23}$ from its maximal value ensuring consequently the predictability of the neutrino sector in our model.
-In this respect, the total neutrino mass matrix is diagonalizable by $ U_{PMNS}$ mixing matrix while the experimental values of mixing angles $ \theta _{ij}$ as well as $\Delta m_{ij}^{2}$ serve to fix the numerical values of all free parameters.
-As a matter of fact, the deviation from $ \theta _{13}=0$\ and $\theta _{23}=\frac{\pi }{4}$ is not well defined theoretically when analyzing the neutrino sector straightforwardly as indicated above.
-Nevertheless, when investigating the neutrino mass matrix within specific mixing patterns such as trimaximal mixing, the deviation can be more accurately determined.
-This is because such pattern can leads to connections between the mixing angles $\theta _{ij}$ and deviation parameter $\theta $, as we will explore in what follows.
+The leptonic mixing primarily arises from the neutrino sector due to the diagonal structure of the charged lepton mass matrix in Eq. (\ref{yl}).
+Moreover, to build a viable neutrino mass model, it is crucial for the neutrino mass matrix to exhibit a broken $\mu -\tau $ symmetry.
+In this respect, the matrix $m_{M_{1}}$, which involves the flavons $\rho _{1}$ and $ \eta $, naturally exhibits the $\mu -\tau $ symmetry, leading to a maximal atmospheric angle $\theta _{23}=\frac{\pi }{4}$ and a vanishing reactor angle $\theta _{13}=0$ \cite{B1,B2,B3,B4,B5}.
+Furthermore, the matrix $ m_{M_{2}}$, which breaks the $\mu -\tau $ symmetry in the Majorana matrix $ m_{M}$ through the flavon fields $\rho _{2,3}$ and $\sigma $, induces a nonzero $\theta _{13}$ and a deviation of $\theta _{23}$ from its maximal value.
+These features ensure the viability of the neutrino sector within our model.The determination of the deviation from the values $\theta _{13}=0$\ and $\theta _{23}=\frac{\pi }{4}$ is not well-defined when considering a straightforward analysis in the neutrino sector without specific mixing patterns.
+However, by investigating the neutrino mass matrix within specific mixing patterns, such as trimaximal mixing, a more accurate determination of the deviation can be achieved.
+This is because such patterns is consistent with the broken $\mu -\tau $ symmetry in the neutrino mass matrix and establish connections between the mixing angles $\theta _{ij}$ and deviation parameter $\theta $, as we will investigate in the following analysis.

-To study the model predictions regarding neutrino masses and mixing, we adopt the popular TM$_{\mathrm{2}}$ mixing pattern which is known to be consistent with neutrino experiments; it allows naturally for nonzero reactor angle $\theta _{13}\neq 0$ and non-maximal atmospheric angle $\theta _{23}\neq 45^{\circ }$.
-As matter of fact, the TM$_{\mathrm{2}}$ mixing can be derived from the deviation of the TBM mixing using one of the following two matrix perturbations
+Before we study the model predictions regarding neutrino masses and mixing, let us recall some properties of TBM mixing pattern and its deviation leading to TM$_{2}$.
+When the neutrino mass matrix $m_{\nu }$ satisfies both the $\mu -\tau $ symmetry and the condition $(m_{\nu })_{11}+(m_{\nu })_{12}-(m_{\nu })_{22}=(m_{\nu })_{23}$ among its entries, the resulting $ m_{\nu }$ mass matrix can be diagonalized by TBM.
+The introduction of a small correction $\delta m_{\nu }$ to the neutrino mass matrix $m_{\nu }$ allows for a deviation from TBM.
+When this matrix perturbation $\delta m_{\nu }$ breaks the original $\mu -\tau $ symmetry while simultaneously inducing the magic symmetry in the resulting neutrino mass matrix,\ $m_{\nu } $\ becomes consistent with trimaximal mixing (TM)\footnote{ The magic symmetry refers to the property where the sums of the rows and columns of the neutrino mass matrix are equal \cite{B0}.}.
+Two specific matrix perturbations, denoted as $\delta m_{\nu }^{1}$ and $\delta m_{\nu }^{2}$, have been identified as leading to Trimaximal Mixing (TM$_{2}$), they are defined as follows